444thLiao/evol_tk/bin/README.md

 `pid2tax.py` with proteins ids, it will retrieve taxonomy ID of its relative organism.
 `pid2genome.py` with proteins ids, it will retrieve genome assembly id and it could countinue pass it to `pid2bio.py` `pid2basic.py` with proteins ids, it will do all three above scripts staff and combined them into one tab.
-`pid2all.py`, beside the basic informations, it will do the `pid2bio.py` staffs.
+`pid2all.py`, beside the basic information, it will do the `pid2bio.py` staffs.